unicfoxx/unicfoxx/README.md

 - sup im @unicfoxx .
-- Im the manager of killer games studio.
+- Im the CEO and COO of killer games studio.
 - I like twui. not as a friend.
 - Doing sharp c#.
 - ur not as cool as me, obviously.